What is Neuroplastic Pain?

 The brain sends and receives chemical and electrical signals throughout the body.
 Different signals control different processes, and your brain interprets each.
 Some make you feel tired, for example, while others make you feel pain.(1)

-So all pain is created by the brain, regardless of it is due to tissue damage or learned neural pathways.
+All pain is created by the brain, regardless of it is due to tissue damage or learned neural pathways.

 The problem is, our brains evolved with the main goal of keeping us alive.
 It is far more concerned with keeping us safe than comfortable.
 Because of this, our brains can start to operate in an overprotective mode and send pain signals when there is no true damage.
 This is especially true when past experiences or current life stresses are keeping our threat system on high alert.